 The freedom to send, spend and receive money with a mobile phone is quickly becoming an essential part of life for billions of people.
 It's a cornerstone of the Networked Society, a strong driver of ubiquitous access to mobile money, and a great business opportunity.
 It also calls for change.
 A change where existing payment networks are connected and interoperable.

-We drive this change of making money more open by developing secure, flexible platforms that help build an interconnected and transparent financial ecosystem.
+We drive this change of making money more open by developing secure, flexible m-commerce platforms that help build an interconnected and transparent financial ecosystem.

 We believe that when money is open, everyone will benefit.